Applies to: Advanced Threat Analytics version 1.8

 This installation procedure provides instructions for performing a fresh installation of ATA 1.8.
 For information on updating an existing ATA deployment from an earlier version, see the ATA migration guide for version 1.8.

-If using Windows 2012 R2, you can install KB2934520 on the ATA Center server and on the ATA Gateway servers before beginning installation, otherwise the ATA installation will install this update and will require a restart in the middle of the ATA installation.
+If using Windows 2012 R2, you can install KB2934520 on the ATA Center server and on the ATA Gateway servers before beginning installation, otherwise the ATA installation installs this update and requires a restart in the middle of the ATA installation.

 Step 1.
 Download and Install the ATA Center